Water bottle Water bottle

 Myth

-It’s better to choose an aluminum can for my beverage than a bottle made of PET.
+It’s better to choose an aluminum can for my beverage than a PET plastic bottle.

 Bottle and aluminum can